-&lt;sup>56 Gerasimov, Red Star, March 2019.
+&lt;sup>56 Gerasimov, Red Star, Mar.
+2019.

-composed of questions on preparation for war, and its conduct, primarily by the armed forces.' $^{\rm 57}$
+strategy is composed of questions on preparation for war, and its conduct, primarily by the armed forces."

-Gerasimov continues to set the tone for Russian military strategy discussions, which see the use of armed force as decisive in conflict, and essential for backing nonmilitary forms of competition in peacetime.
+Gerasimov continues to set the tone for Russian military strategy discussions, which see the use of armed force as decisive in conflict and essential for backing nonmilitary forms of competition in peacetime.
 The military in his view serves a coordinating role for the application of military and nonmilitary measures, especially during tentative peacetime.
 However, its focus is on preparation for national defense, preventing conflict, and the conduct of war.
 Other departments or agencies are responsible for many of the nonmilitary activities or measures in pursuit of national security or strategic deterrence tasks, and they have their own budgets to execute those missions.
-In Gerasimov's view confrontation in other spheres (nonmilitary) represents a separate area of activity with its own methods and strategies.
+In Gerasimov's view, confrontation in other spheres (nonmilitary) represents a separate area of activity with its own methods and strategies.
 It is the job of the Russian military to coordinate, rather than direct, those activities and functions.

 With this important corrective in mind, information confrontation, or struggle, is a frequently discussed instrument in the military's toolkit, although it sits astride military and nonmilitary measures, depending on what is being discussed as the means or form of action.
-Russian thinkers view information warfare as capable of disorganizing an opponent's command and control, deceiving an adversary, sowing instability within an enemy's borders, and demoralizing an opposing population or military to the point that they even lose the will to resist.
+Russian thinkers view information warfare as capable of disorganizing an opponent's C2, deceiving an adversary, sowing instability within an enemy's borders, and demoralizing an opposing population or military to the point that they even lose the will to resist.
 A 2017 article in the Journal of the Academy of Military Science even appears to equate the use of information means with the use of traditional military means by stating that information has utility in solving tasks commensurate in significance and size with those requiring the use of fires.
-This sentiment was echoed by the deputy chief of the Military Academy of the General Staff, Alexander Serzhantov, in a 2019 interview in which he stated that the use of information was now of utmost importance in order to create the proper conditions for a victory, and that information means can even achieve effects "comparable to the results of large-scale application of troops and forces."
+This sentiment was echoed by the deputy chief of the Military Academy of the General Staff, Alexander Serzhantov, in a 2019 interview in which he stated that the use of information means can even achieve effects "comparable to the results of large-scale application of troops and forces."